Devkumar194Aghera/Complete_Airline_System_Backend/README.md

 - **Flight Reviews**: Users can review flights post-travel, with a star rating and comment system.
   - Reviews are displayed alongside flight listings.
 - **Notifications**: Users receive email notifications for various events such as flight delays and online check-in reminders.
-- **Discount Coupons**: Users can apply coupons for discounts during the booking process.
 - **Multiple Seat Reservation**: Users can reserve more than one seat under a single login.

 ## Non-Functional Requirements